dini-ag-kim/holding-ontology/holding.md

         rdfs:label "Chronology" ;
         rdfs:isDefinedBy <http://purl.org/ontology/ecpo> .

-To relate an [Item] to a Chronology use [ecpo:hasChronology] or [ecpo:hasChronologyGap].
-To be more specific on the nature (current or closed) of a Chronology use [ecpo:CurrentChronology] or [ecpo:ClosedChronology].
-To simply express the fact that an [Item] has a current chronology or a closed chronology without giving further information one MAY use [ecpo:Current] or [ecpo:Closed].
+To relate an [Item] to a Chronology use [hasChronology] or [hasChronologyGap].
+To be more specific on the nature (current or closed) of a Chronology use [CurrentChronology] or [ClosedChronology].
+To simply express the fact that an [Item] has a current chronology or a closed chronology without giving further information one MAY use [Current] or [Closed].

 ## label